barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 10a.
 In Azure Automation create a new variable called "CGFFailoverkey" and set it's encyrpted value to be the key value from Step 4a.

 10b.
 Go back into and edit the runbook, change the $connectionName variable to be the name of the service principal you created.
+Update the $ResourceGroup and $AutomationAccount variables to match those that this is running in.
-       ` #Set this to the name of your Azure Automation Connection that works with the NGF service principal
+       ` #Set this to the name of your Azure Automation Connection that works with the CGF service principal
         $connectionName = "yourconnectionName"`
+		$ResourceGroup = "<YOURAUTOMATIONRESOURCEGROUP>"
+		$AutomationAccount = "<YOURAUTOMATIONACCOUNT>"

-11. Within Azure for every subscription that you want this script to modify routes in assign the CGF Service Principal Read Access to the subscription and contributor/owner access to the resource group containing the VNET and routes.
+11. Within Azure's IAM for every subscription that you want this script to modify routes in assign the CGF Service Principal Read Access to the subscription and contributor/owner access to the resource group containing the VNET and routes.
 Be patient sometimes this get's cached so you may need to wait for this to clear.

 12. Now go into the Runbook you created and create a Webhook, take a note of the URL now!
 Set the expiry date the same as the AD Application and Certificate use.